gerkirill/resume/README.md

 http://icms.insign.ch/icms/android/app-localizer/

-written with icms, online service for localizing android applications.
+Online service for localizing android applications written with icms.
 Entirely designed and implemented by me (architecture and database design, UI).
   - supports multiple translators working at the same time
   - supports 2 VCS systems (git, svn) and allows translators to commit their changes right fom the web application
   - integrated with automatic build system (jenkins)